p-sawicki2/tf-rmm/docs/getting_started/build-options.rst

     cmake -DRMM_CONFIG=fvp_defcfg -S ${RMM_SOURCE_DIR} -B ${RMM_BUILD_DIR}
     cmake --build ${RMM_BUILD_DIR} -- checkincludes-codebase

-14. Perform unit tests on development host:
+14. Perform unit tests on development host  (with coverage analysis enabled by default):

 Build and run unit tests on host platform.
 It is recommended to do the Debug build of RMM.